realfansC/CIS-444/Lectures/L13 View Controllers and lifecycles/Exercise13.md

 ### 👀 To add a navigation controller to your cook program list scene

 1. Open your storyboard, `Main.storyboard`.
-2. Select the meal list scene by clicking on its [scene dock](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/GlossaryDefinitions.html#//apple_ref/doc/uid/TP40015214-CH12-SW63).
+2. Select the cook program list scene by clicking on its [scene dock](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/GlossaryDefinitions.html#//apple_ref/doc/uid/TP40015214-CH12-SW63).
 3. 👀 Choose Editor > Embed In > Navigation Controller.

-Xcode adds a new navigation controller to your storyboard, sets the storyboard entry point to it, and assigns the meal list scene as its root view controller.
+Xcode adds a new navigation controller to your storyboard, sets the storyboard entry point to it, and assigns the cook program list scene as its root view controller.

 ![inline][lecture-13-navigation-entry-img]

 On the canvas, the icon connecting the controllers is the root view controller relationship.
 The table view controller is the navigation controller’s root view controller.
 The storyboard entry point is set to the navigation controller because the navigation controller is now a container for the table view controller.

 You might notice that your table view has a bar on top of it now.
 This is a navigation bar.
 Every controller on the navigation stack gets a navigation bar, which can contain controls for backward and forward navigation.
-Next, you’ll add a button to this navigation bar to transition to the meal detail scene.
+Next, you’ll add a button to this navigation bar to transition to the cook program detail scene.

 ✅point: Run your app.
 Above your table view you should now see extra space.
 This is the navigation bar provided by the navigation controller.
 The navigation bar extends its background to the top of the status bar, so the status bar doesn’t overlap with your content anymore.